PaulTGG/unbound-hosts/README.md

 # Unbound Hosts
-Conversions of StevenBlack's unified hosts, and DuckDuckGo's tracker blocklists, to Unbound's config file format.
+Conversions of StevenBlack's unified hosts and extensions, and DuckDuckGo's tracker blocklists, to Unbound's config file format.

 ## Usage